Is Buying A House With A Friend A Good Idea?

 3. Decide What Type Of Property You Want To Buy

-If you and your future co-owner have different plans in mind for the property you’ll be purchasing, it may not end well, so it’s better to make sure you’re both on the same page.
+If you and your future co-owner have different plans in mind for the property, it may not end well.
+So it’s better to make sure you’re both on the same page upfront.

 Joint Tenancy

 With a joint tenancy, you and your friend own the home equally, completely and in equal shares.
-That’s the type of ownership married couples enjoy.
-Joint tenancy comes with rights of survivorship, which means that when one owner dies, the other owner automatically inherits their share.
+This is the default situation for married couples who own a home together.
+Joint tenancy comes with rights of survivorship, which means that when one co-owner dies, the other owner automatically inherits their share of the house.
 Joint tenants cannot sell their share in the home without the permission of their co-tenant.

-If you and your friend plan to make the house your primary residence, this is likely the best type of ownership to choose.
+If you and your friend plan to make the house your primary residence, this may be the best type of ownership to choose.
 You most likely wouldn’t want your housemate to sell their share without your permission if you’re sharing the home completely.

 Tenancy In Common

-With a tenancy in common, friends can choose how much of the home they want to own, whether they can sell their share and how they want their share to be distributed should they pass away while they own the property.
+With a tenancy in common, friends can choose how much of the home they want to own, if they can sell their share and how they want their share to be distributed should they pass away.

-Even if you’re fully confident in your choice of home co-owner, it’s important to create a Cohabitation Property Agreement or similar legal agreement.
-Since you’re not married to the person you’re buying the home with and lack the typical spousal legal protections, you’ll need to go through an attorney to set this up.
+Even if you’re confident in your choice of home co-owner, it’s important to create a Cohabitation Property Agreement or similar legal agreement.
+Because you lack the typical spousal legal protections of a married couple, you’ll need to go through an attorney to set this up.

 The purpose of this legal agreement is to make sure you and your co-owner are on the same page about your expectations for each other and the property.
-This can include matters like a buyout agreement, a decision on who pays which utilities, who gets property or pets should one party have to leave, etc. You could simply decide these things with your co-owner, but the cohabitation agreement makes it legally binding to prevent future issues and disagreements.
+You could simply decide these things with your co-owner, but the cohabitation agreement makes it legally binding to prevent future issues and disagreements.
+Your agreement might include decisions including; splitting utilities, how to handle housing costs or even buyout agreements among other exit strategies.

-If you’ve already purchased property with a friend without putting all your agreements in writing, you can still create one before the time comes to sell or bequeath your share of the home, though you can’t alter your ownership type easily at this point.
+If you already purchased the property with a friend without a legal agreement in place, you can still create one after the fact.
+It will help avoid problems when selling or bequeathing your share of the home.
+Keep in mind, that you can’t easily alter your ownership type after buying.

 Why Is Buying A House Different For Friends Vs. Married Couples?